piotrmurach/equatable/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Code of Conduct

+Everyone interacting in the Equatable project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/piotrmurach/equatable/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright

 Copyright (c) 2012 Piotr Murach.
 See LICENSE for further details.